Google Drive is a new way to access and share all your files, folders, and Google Docs at any time and on multiple devices.

 What is Google Drive?

-Google Drive integrates the features that you love about Google Docs - creating and collaborating on documents, spreadsheets, and presentations online with your classmates, with the functionality to synchronize up to 30 GB of your files of all types (PDFs, Microsoft Office files, videos, Google Docs, etc.) on your home computers, mobile devices, and online.
+Google Drive lets you create and collaborate on documents, spreadsheets, and presentations online with your classmates and synchronize all of your files of all types (PDFs, Microsoft Office files, videos, Google Docs, etc.) on your home computers, mobile devices, and online.
 This means that any file you save to your Google Drive will automatically save to your computers, mobile devices, and the Google Drive website.